MMO: Meta Multi-Objectivization for Software Configuration Tuning: Results

-To understand how much extra resource is required to tune the weight in MMO-FSE, Figure~\ref{fig:mmo-resource} illustrates the results.
-Clearly, we see that for 14 out of the 22 cases, it needs 50\% or more of the full-scale search budget to identify the best weight, which may not be acceptable when using the MMO-FSE under a case; or otherwise, the quality of tuning could be compromised.
-Even for the 8 cases where the extra resource required are between 10\% and 30\%, it may still be undesirable since some systems, such as \textsc{VP9}, can take up to 190 seconds to measure a single configuration.
+To understand how much extra resource is required to tune the weight in MMO-FSE in order to find a promising one, Figure~\ref{fig:mmo-resource} illustrates the results.
+Clearly, we see that for 13 out of the 22 cases, it needs 50\% or more of the full-scale search budget to identify a promising weight, which may not be acceptable when using the MMO-FSE under a case; or otherwise, the quality of tuning could be compromised.
+Even for the 9 cases where the extra resources required are between 10\% and 30\%, it may still be undesirable since some systems, such as \textsc{VP9}, can take up to 190 seconds to measure a single configuration.

 Therefore, for \textbf{RQ3}, we say:

 \begin{quotebox}